History of Chase Elliott in Timeline

 On September 7, 2018, all four 2018 Hendrick drivers, including Chase Elliott, were featured on the cover of NASCAR Heat 3.

-In 2018, Chase Elliott started the season driving the No. 88 car at Daytona and drove the No. 23 car for GMS Racing in select events after Spencer Gallagher's suspension from NASCAR.
+In 2018, Elliott started the season driving the No. 88 car at Daytona.
+After Spencer Gallagher's suspension, he drove the No. 23 car for GMS Racing in select events.

 2020: NASCAR Heat 5 Cover Appearance

-In 2020, Chase Elliott was featured by himself on the cover for NASCAR Heat 5.
+In 2020, Chase Elliott appeared by himself on the cover for the NASCAR Heat 5 game.

 In 2021, Chase Elliott is featured on the cover of the Nintendo Switch-exclusive NASCAR Heat: Ultimate Edition+.